Broadway Flows Implementation

 image

-Following completion of the Actor's update, refresh the project by clicking the image button (top of the Project Tree).
+Following completion of the Actor's update, refresh the project by clicking the image button (top of the Project tree).
 This act applies the changes in the TDMSeqList Actor and deploys the TDM LU.

 B. Run either one of the following flows to create the sequence Actors based on the populated TDMSeqList Actor: